heesungkim010/producer-consumer-router/README.md

 # producer-consumer-router
+This is an implementation of "Producer-Consumer Problem"(also called as "The Bounded-Buffer Problem") in Operationg System.

-With this router "single/multiple producers" can send data to "single/multiple consumers" without mutual exclusion, synchronization problems.
+With this router "single/multiple producers" can send data to "single/multiple consumers".

 There are 4 kinds of routers: OneToOne, OneToMany, ManyToOne, ManyToMany.
 "One" means single producers/consumers and "Many" means multiple producers/consumers.